 I’ve never cared for the post-millennium year names.
-Not only have we lost the plunky-plunky-plunk rhythm of “Nineteen ninety-nine” and “eighteen forty-two,” we also have year names that sound decidedly futuristic while all around us lie the ruins of civilisation.
+Not only have we lost the plunky-plunky-plunk rhythm of “Nineteen ninety-nine” and “eighteen forty-two,” we also have year names that sound decidedly Star Trekish while all around us lie the ruins of civilisation.
 It’s too much to bear.

 So!
-After nineteen years of suffering this crap, I have devised a new calendar.
+Today, after nineteen years of suffering this crap, I have devised a new calendar.
 Critics will draw comparisons to the years of the Chinese Zodiac and may also suggest that I’m spending too much time alone and indoors.

 2019 – Year of the Aphid